Hi, Yuto (@sudachi.recipe) again and today I'm sharing my family recipe for crispy and delicious, Japanese karaage.

 - Spicy chilli

-Today, I’m going to tell you the most basic way to make authentic karaage, if you like fried chicken in general, it’s definitely worth a try!
+Today, I'm going to tell you the most basic way to make authentic karaage with a soy base, if you like fried chicken in general, it's definitely worth a try!

 Frequently Asked Questions

 Japanese Karaage Association defines Karaage（から揚げ or 空揚げ） as "Dishes that are lightly sprinkled with flour or starch on the ingredients and fried in oil."

 They also state that "In general, many people imagine Karaage as deep-fried chicken, but it is by no means limited.
 Other type of meat, Fish, Vegetables can also be called Karaage.